 This federal lawsuit was brought by students and parents of students with disabilities who attended New York City Department of Education ("DOE") schools, including community schools, schools in District 75, alternative high schools, and suspension sites.
-The students (the "Named Plaintiffs") filed the Complaint on September 19, 2002, claiming that the DOE (the "Defendants") violated federal and state law by depriving the Plaintiffs of educational services while disciplined, removed from class, or suspended, improperly discharging or transferring Plaintiffs out of DOE schools, and improperly disciplining, suspending, and removing Plaintiffs from school or class.
+The students (the "Named Plaintiffs") filed the Complaint on September 19, 2002, claiming that the DOE (the "Defendants") violated federal and state law by depriving the Plaintiffs of educational services while disciplined, removed from class, or suspended, improperly discharging or transferring Plaintiffs from school or class.
 Defendants have denied any wrongdoing or violation of law concerning these allegations.